waltercostamb/statistics/README.md

 <img src="https://github.com/waltercostamb/statistics/blob/main/figures/workshop.jpeg" alt="drawing" width="300"/>

 The target group are students and researchers of Biology and related areas who are interested in learning and discussing statistics.
+The workshop is 2h 30 min long and is composed of a theoretical and a practical part:

 Slides of the theoretical lecture can be found in this [link](https://github.com/waltercostamb/statistics/blob/main/stats_workshop.pdf).

-The workshop is 2h 30 min long and is composed of a theoretical and a practical part:

-Topics of the theoretical part:
+Topics of the lecture are:

 -  What is statistics?
 - Types of variables